-- f) Provision of a heritage statement (in accordance with Policy HE3) that assesses the potential impact of proposals on the conservation and setting of the Grade II Listed Buildings; and - g) There is a binding agreement that will deliver an appropriate re-use of the listed buildings (subject to agreement with Historic England) within a phased programme of works linked to the delivery of residential development; and - h) The scale, form, massing and layout of development to be specifically designed to respond to nearby sensitive features such as Solent & Southampton Water SPA; and - i) A Construction Environmental Management Plan to avoid adverse impacts of construction on the Solent designated sites shall be provided; and - j) All trees are subject to an Area Tree Preservation Order and should all be retained and incorporated within the design and layout of proposals in a manner that does not impact on living conditions, subject to agreement with the Council; and - k) Boundary trees and hedgerows on the western boundary of the site should be retained and incorporated within the design to provide a buffer to the priority habitats; and - I) Provide future access to the existing underground water and wastewater infrastructure for maintenance and upsizing purposes (included at the request of Southern Water); and - m) A flood risk assessment is required.
+- h) The scale, form, massing and layout of development to be specifically designed to respond to nearby sensitive features such as the Solent & Southampton Water SPA; and - i) A Construction Environmental Management Plan to avoid adverse impacts of construction on the Solent designated sites shall be provided; and - j) All trees are subject to an Area Tree Preservation Order and should all be retained and incorporated within the design and layout of proposals in a manner that does not impact on living conditions, subject to agreement with the Council and in accordance with Policy NE6; and - k) Boundary trees and hedgerows on the western boundary of the site should be retained and incorporated within the design to provide a buffer to the priority habitats; and - I) Future access to the existing underground water and wastewater infrastructure for maintenance and upsizing purposes; and - m) A flood risk assessment is required.
 Development shall avoid current flood zones 2 and 3.
-The southern section of the site is below the threshold of 5m Above Ordnance Datum (AOD) which means with predicted sea level rise this area could become at risk of future flooding from tidal sources; and - n) Infrastructure provision and contributions including but not limited to health, education and transport shall be provided in line with Policy TIN4 and NE3.
+The southern section of the site is below the threshold of 5m Above Ordnance Datum (AOD) which means with predicted sea level rise this area could become at risk of future flooding from tidal sources; and - n) Infrastructure provision and contributions including health, education and transport for example shall be provided in line with Policy TIN4 and NE3; and - o) No development should be located to the west of the listed buildings.